rackerlabs/support-how-to/content/rackspace-email/email-access-options-during-an-email-migration.md

 This option is primarily for users who access their email from a web-based interface.
-If you use this option, you can communicate with your users ahead of time and inform them that they must access their email from a new URL, <https://apps.rackspace.com>, by your &ldquo;go live&rdquo;
+If you use this option, you can communicate with your users ahead of time and inform them that they must access their email from a new URL, <https://apps.rackspace.com>, by your "go live" date.
-date.

 End users requiring a desktop email client connection can get setup